Glory Be To Jesus Christ!

 In our Western Hemisphere, the Orthodox Church has been developing into a valuable presence and distinctive witness for more than two hundred years.
 The first Greek Orthodox Christians arrived in the New World in 1768, establishing a colony near the present city of St. Augustine, Florida.
 One of the original buildings in which these immigrants gathered for religious services is still standing.
 It has recently been transformed into St. Photius' Shrine Read More

 Are you as excited as I am?
-Lent is now under way!
+Lent is just a few hours away!
 Our Mother the Church offers us an amazing opportunity to change our lives for the better – to gain inner strength and peace and experience much spiritual joy.
 She does this by encouraging us to make use of three powerful spiritual weapons during the Great Fast, that of Prayer, Fasting and giving alms (doing good works).
 Regarding prayer… if you look at the schedule of services for this week, you will see there are services every day and on Monday, both morning and evening.
-You will notice a new service this year, the Great Canon of St. Andrew of Crete on Monday, Tues and Thurs Evenings- a beautiful poetic hymn of repentance that serves as a wonderful diagnostic tool in helping us to see what areas of our life need attention.
+You will notice a again this year, the Great Canon of St. Andrew of Crete will be offered on Monday, Tues and Thurs Evenings which is a beautiful poetic hymn of repentance that serves as a wonderful diagnostic tool in helping us to see what areas of our life need attention.
 We sing some beautiful melodies and respond over and over, “Have Mercy on Me O God, Have Mercy on Me.”
 And of course the beautiful Presanctified Liturgy on Wed and Friday evenings ( fast at least 3 hours before) .
 And at home we have the opportunity to be stronger in our daily prayer life and in reading of the bible and spiritual books.